Signs of a Concussion in a Toddler

 Despite how careful a parent might be, the truth is, not all accidents can be prevented.
 Car crashes are happening all around us on account of driver error and children aren’t always being supervised as they should by school staff or the caregivers they are left with during the day.
 Sadly, many children suffer head injuries in auto crashes and while under the care of a daycare or VPK center employee.

-When a small child such as an infant or toddler hits their head, it can be difficult for a parent to decipher when the injury is mild or severe.
+When a small child such as an infant or toddler hits their head, it can be difficult for a parent to decipher whether the injury is mild or severe.